 Unwittingly, many East African consumers have for many years used products that were merely a copy and not the original ones.
 East African consumers have been through this cycle of fake products and are now more aware of the perils of using counterfeit cosmetic brands.

 It is estimated that almost 30% of cosmoceuticals in East Africa is counterfeit or has substandard active ingredients.
 Consumers, therefore, have no choice but to buy expensive products so as to get a higher quality product.
 However, this is the result of a few inefficient free-standing stores dominate the market.
 It is also known that in Kenya, only 2,800 pharmacists are working in the cosmetic industry which a number a far below of that which is required for the efficient production of quality products and that number happens to be around 8,000.
 On top of this, these 2,800 workers have little or no on-the-job training that is demanded for a smooth production process.

 This has led to a new trend of sourcing in the East African markets.
 In recent years, many East African consumers travel abroad just to procure genuine beauty products and cosmetics.
 Dubai has emerged as a popular sourcing point for many consumers in East Africa because of its geographical proximity to the region and the excellent air connectivity offered by many airlines.
 Trade fairs like Beautyworld Middle East has been attracting a growing number of East African buyers and visitors.
-There was an increase of 12% in the number of African visitors to Beautyworld Middle East exhibition in Dubai in 2015.
+There has been a steady increase in the number of African visitors to Beautyworld Middle East exhibition in Dubai in recent years.

 Dubai offers the East African consumers and importers an ideal market place.
 The availability of vast range of products at competitive prices attracts East African buyers to Dubai’s booming cosmetics market.
 Buyers from East Africa can select from a vast range of merchandise and buy just the quantities they require and then transport the goods back to their home countries at very competitive freight costs.